Nyxzophrenia/Nyxzophrenia/README.md

 ## About Me
 Hi, I’m RukaSSH 👋

-I’m a budding Game Developer passionate about C++ and Python.
-While I’m just getting started on GitHub, I love experimenting with game mechanics, creating prototypes, and learning new programming techniques.
+I’m a Game Developer with a focus on C++ and Python, passionate about building interactive experiences and exploring game mechanics.
+While I’m just beginning to share my work on GitHub, I’ve spent time learning, experimenting, and refining my skills in game development.

-Here, I’ll be sharing my game development projects, coding experiments, and ideas as I build them.
-Expect to see:
+On this profile, I plan to showcase:

-C++ projects: Game logic, small engines, and performance-focused experiments.
+C++ projects: Game engines, gameplay systems, and performance-focused experiments.

-Python projects: Game prototypes, AI features, and scripting tools.
+Python projects: Game prototypes, AI features, and automation tools.

-Game Dev experiments: Exploring 2D and 3D gameplay, physics, and interactive designs
+Game development experiments: 2D/3D gameplay, physics simulations, and interactive design.

+I’m committed to growing as a developer and sharing my journey in creating innovative, engaging games.

 ## My Programming Languages and Tools